 So you like to sleep late but don’t want to miss the sunrise?
 This time of year should be your favorite.
 Sleep on – if you live in the Northern Hemisphere.
-The latest sunrises of 2014 – for mid-latitudes in the Northern Hemisphere – are happening around now.
+The latest sunrises of 2016 – for mid-latitudes in the Northern Hemisphere – are happening around now.
 For example, sunrise time in the central U.S. – say, around Wichita, Kansas – for the next several days will be around 7:45 in the morning.
 Meanwhile, if you live in the Southern Hemisphere, your latest sunsets are happening around now, assuming you’re at mid-southern latitudes.

-The main reason is that the Earth’s rotational axis is tilted to the plane of our orbit around the sun.
+The main reason is that the Earth’s rotational axis is tilted 23.5o out of vertical to the plane of our orbit around the sun.
 A secondary reason is that the Earth’s orbit isn’t a perfect circle.
 Due to our eccentric orbit (that’s an orbit shaped like a squashed circle, with the sun slightly off its center), Earth travels fastest in January and slowest in July.
 Clock time gets a bit out of sync with sun time – by about the tune of 1/2 minute per day for several weeks around the December solstice.

 Because solar noon (midday) comes later by the clock today than on the solstice, so do the times of sunrise and sunset.
 The table below helps to explain:

 |December 7||7:09 a.m.||11:52 a.m.||4:35 p.m.||9 hours 27 minutes|